MarkOates/AlexPark/README.md

 Build
 -----

-To build, you'll need Allegro 5.1.11.
-A makefile is provided, but you will need to modify it to point to your current install of allegro.
+To build, you'll need at least Allegro 5.1.11.
+A `Makefile` is provided, but you will need to modify the `ALLEGRO_DIR` to point to your current install of allegro.